 Alfred B. Nobel Charter Middle School

-Alfred B. Nobel Charter Middle School is Listed among the top public schools in California for:
+Alfred B. Nobel Charter Middle School places among the top 20% of public schools in California for:

 - Category Attribute

 - Community Size Largest student body (number of students) (Top 5%)